NKAmapper/n50osm/README.md

   * N50 categories other than "Arealdekke", such as peaks, quays, piers, dams and public services, are also processed.
   * A few enhancements, such as correct direction of coastline, removal of duplicate nodes and relations.
 * Notes for the import process:
-  * Only one file for the entire municipality is produces.
-Please copy into suitable sections when importing.
+  * Only one file for the entire municipality is produced.
+Please split into suitable sections when importing.
-  * Add the *source=Kartverket* tag if you would like to rune the merge script from [topo2osm](https://github.com/osmno/topo2osm).
+  * Add the *source=Kartverket* tag if you would like to run the merge script from [topo2osm](https://github.com/osmno/topo2osm).
-  * A few fixme tags are produces for streams which need manual inspection regarding downhill direction, as well as for place names whenever SSR contains more than one approved name for an object.
+  * A few fixme tags are produced for streams which need manual inspection regarding downhill direction, as well as for place names whenever SSR contains more than one approved name for an object.

 ### Changelog